 We’ll give you some excellent examples later in this book, but take a critical glance over your recipe books.
 You’ll see what can be easily prepped in advance and what can’t.
 A quiche is another good example.
 You can do the pastry.
 There are toppings (mushrooms, leeks, tomatoes or chicken) which can be chopped in advance.
 Also the dreaded, time-consuming cheese grating.

 What shall we have tonight, honey?

 A meal plan simplifies life and is essential for meal prep.
-After all, in order to prep in advance you need to know what it is you will be eating in advance (at least for the next 3-7 days or so).
+To prep in advance you need to know what it is you will eat in advance (at least for the next 3-7 days).